doanndev/GoldenGameDoc/websockets/GameRoomHookNotPagination.md

-# Game Room WebSocket React Hook - Optimized for Real-time Participants
+# Game Room WebSocket React Hook - Complete Integration Guide

 ## Overview
-This document provides a comprehensive React hook for integrating with the optimized Game Room WebSocket gateway in Next.js applications.
-The hook handles all WebSocket events, connection management, and provides a clean API for game room functionality with **real-time participants updates** and **high performance**.
+This document provides a comprehensive React hook for integrating with the Game Room WebSocket gateway in Next.js applications.
+The hook handles all WebSocket events, connection management, and provides a clean API for game room functionality with **real-time participants updates**, **session management**, and **high performance**.

 **Note**: This hook only handles sessions with status `pending`, `running`, and `end`.
 Sessions with `out` status are excluded from all operations.